Tony Green (footballer): Newcastle United

 On 2 September 1972 Green suffered a knee cartilage injury that ultimately ended his professional football career the month before his 26th birthday.
 His competitive career at Newcastle lasted only 39 games (33 in the league) spanning 11 months in which he was idolised by the Geordie fans.
 Green later said of the injury, "I was finished at the age of 25 by a tackle from Crystal Palace's Mel Blyth but I honestly think it was an accident, not malicious.
 Nowadays I would have been out for a month to five weeks because I would have been in hospital the next day.
 However, in the seventies I was in a splint for six weeks running up and down the St James' Park terraces and was then allocated a general surgeon, the club vice-chairman Bob Rutherford, instead of an orthopedic surgeon."

 United got their £150,000 back through an insurance company after Green's retirement at Christmas 1973, but it was little consolation.

 Newcastle manager Joe Harvey said: "After they made Tony Green, they threw away the mould.
 I couldn't hope to buy a similar player, not even for twice the amount."
 Harvey said of the day of Green's retirement from football, "It was the saddest day of my life.
 He was my very best buy."
 In a minor irony Newcastle that season won the 1973 Anglo-Italian Cup that Green had won two seasons before.

 In 2008 Green said: "You think about things for about six months, and you look back wistfully.
 But in a way, I'm glad that if I had to finish like I did, I did it at Newcastle.
 I had a chance to play for a big club every week, in front of big crowds.
 You can't regret that.
 I'd have loved to have played on, but if you keep looking back it would drive you crackers."

 Green was inducted into a black and white Hall of Fame at the Toon Reunion at Dunston's Lancastrian Suite on 9 July 2008 at the age of 61.

 International career

 Green made six appearances for the Scotland national football team between February 1971 and May 1972.

 After playing

 After his football career ended Green became a maths teacher.
 He taught at Hodgson High School in Poulton-le-Fylde, Lancashire, and later at Millfield High School, in nearby Thornton.

-Since 1976, he has served on the Pools Panel, a three-strong panel of experts who predict results of postponed football fixtures.
+Between 1975 and 2022, he served on the Pools Panel, a three-strong panel of experts who predict results of postponed football fixtures.

 He currently lives in Poulton-le-Fylde with his wife, Christine.